ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-vms/user-guides/launching-clusters/aws.md

 Congrats, you have started a Ray cluster on AWS!

-If you want to learn more about Ray cluster launcher.
+If you want to learn more about Ray Cluster Launcher.
 See this blog post for a [step by step guide](https://medium.com/distributed-computing-with-ray/a-step-by-step-guide-to-scaling-your-first-python-application-in-the-cloud-8761fe331ef1) to using the Ray Cluster Launcher.

 ## AWS Configurations

 ### Using Amazon EFS

-To utilize Amazon EFS in Ray the cluster, install some utilities and mount the EFS in `setup_commands`, as follows.
-Note that these instructions only work if you are using the AWS Autoscaler.
+To utilize Amazon EFS in the Ray cluster, install some utilities and mount the EFS in `setup_commands`, as follows.
+Note that these instructions only work if you are using the Ray Cluster Launcher on AWS.

 ```
 # Note You need to replace the {{FileSystemId}} to your own EFS ID before using the config.